eddyyonnie/GIT-HUB-SEARCH/README.md

 ## Further help
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+## License
+C22020201## License
+Copyright © 2019, Marvin Zachary.
+Released under the MIT License- see the LICENSE.md file for details.1111